animator/learn-python/contrib/ds-algorithms/regression.md

 ## 9. Polynomial Regression

 ### Description
 Polynomial Regression is a form of linear regression in which the relationship between the independent variable and dependent variable is modeled as an nth degree polynomial.

-### Use Case
-Used when the relationship between variables is non-linear.
+The numerical method for obtaining and solving it is pretty similar to linear equation, except that polynomial regression is used for more complex data and is a broader use case than simple regression models

 ### Code Sample
 ```python